MichalSoszkoGID/dp-workshops3/README.md

 <img src="https://user-images.githubusercontent.com/97670480/192253627-b3be7169-44c1-43d0-bff1-a0c93f90f6c4.png"  width="60%" height="60%">

 Now, you can monitor execution of your pipeline.
 With the project of our size it should take ca. 10 minutes.

+## Add dbt tests to your project

+Tests are utterly important part of any data pipeline.
+In theory, if the code is right, data should be also correct.
+However, even for easy pipelines, subsequent and continuous code modification, adding new sources, changes in business logic etc. greatly increases risk of duplication, nullification, incorrect aggregations, and as result - greatly affecting the analytics (in a negatie way).
+In this excercise you will add three types of tests to your local development instance of dbt and then transfer them into Airflow.
+Your task is to